awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Choose **Publish**\.

 1. Provide an alias for your bot\.
-Use the alias to specify this version of the bot in the contact flow, for example, **Test**\.
+Use the alias to specify this version of the bot in the flow, for example, **Test**\.
 **Important**
 In a production environment, always use a different alias than **TestBotAlias** for Amazon Lex and **$LATEST** for Amazon Lex classic\. **TestBotAlias** and **$LATEST** support a limited number of concurrent calls to an Amazon Lex bot\.
 For more information, see [Runtime Service Quotas](https://docs.aws.amazon.com/lex/latest/dg/gl-limits.html#gl-limits-runtime)\.